Time to read: 8 mins

 Cost

-Many Staffies can be found in shelters so where possible, it would be best to adopt rather than shopping.
-If shopping is the intention then Staffie puppies can cost anywhere from £1, 000 to £2, 000 depending on their lineage.
+Many Staffies can be found homed at rescue shelters, so where possible, it would be best to adopt rather than shop.
+If shopping is the intention, then Staffie puppies can cost anywhere from £1,000 to £2,000 depending on their lineage.

 Grooming